wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 SSM parameters provide a versioned record of build artifacts.
 SSM allows descriptions to be added to updates, these descriptions should contain the `user_id` of what or who is updating the version

-This mechanism is provided via a python application, packaged in a docker container distributed via the https://github.com/wellcometrust/dockerfiles repository.
+We update SSM parameters with a Python application, packaged in a Docker container distributed via the https://github.com/wellcomecollection/dockerfiles repository.

 ### Project structure